Considerations for Owners of Tiny Homes

 Zoning Laws Set by Recommendations of the International Code Council

-According to tiny home builder Andrew Morrison, “Easily upwards of 90 percent of tiny-house owners are living illegally, when it comes to zoning,” as reported by The American Bar Journal.
-Here in San Francisco, zoning laws are strict, and essentially forbid tiny homes on leased and even owned land in and outside of the city.
-These zoning laws are essentially set by the recommendations of the International Code Council, which is a domestic trade group that mandates that a home’s main room needs to be at least 120 square feet, and no habitable room should be under 70 square feet.
-Because the maximum size a tiny home reaches is around 500 square feet, and most tiny homes are around 120 square feet, the International Code Council’s zoning recommendations make it virtually impossible to legally live in a tiny home in San Francisco.
+According to tiny home builder Andrew Morrison, “Easily upwards of 90 percent of tiny-house owners are living illegally; when it comes to zoning,” as reported by The American Bar Journal.
+Here in San Francisco, zoning laws are strict.
+Essentially forbidding tiny homes on leased and even owned land in and outside of the city.
+These zoning laws are essentially set by the recommendations of the International Code Council.
+Which is a domestic trade group that mandates that a home’s main room needs to be at least 120 square feet; and no habitable room should be under 70 square feet.
+Because the maximum size a tiny home reaches is around 500 square feet.
+With most tiny homes reaching around 120 square feet; the International Code Council’s zoning recommendations make it virtually impossible to legally live in a tiny home in San Francisco.

 Registering Your Tiny Home With the Department of Motor Vehicles

 A common solution to this zoning obstacle is to put wheels on the tiny home, and register it with the Department of Motor Vehicles (DMV).
 However, time limitations on parking it in any one place do arise.
 Which means that you would have to move around frequently.
 Moreover, a tiny home on wheels is considered an RV, which cannot be parked and lived in on public streets, most parking lots, or in a friend or family member’s backyard or driveway.